 The Head Honchos

 Dr. Kim Caldwell is a tenured Professor in the Department of Biological Sciences at UA.
 Prior to arriving at UA, Kim was a Revson Fellow of The Rockefeller University, and an NIH National Research Service Award Fellowship Recipient during her time at The Rockefeller, and subsequently, Columbia University in New York City.
 Kim served as the Director of UA's Howard Hughes Medical Institute Rural Science Scholars Program from 2000-2006.
 For her independent research, in 2006, the Movement Disorder Society awarded her the Best Young Investigator Prize at their international meeting in Kyoto, Japan.
 Kim is also a past recipient of a prestigious CAREER Award from the National Science Foundation.
 Queen of the Shack, a true microscope guru, imaging maven, and genetics genie, Kim is also an award winning teacher, having been named an Education Fellow in the Life Sciences by The National Academy of Sciences, as well as a UA College of Arts & Sciences Distinguished Teaching Fellow.
 Kim was honored by her alma mater, SUNY Fredonia, with the Outstanding Alumni Achievement Award in 2010.
-In 2016, Kim was named Marilyn Williams Elmore and John Durr Elmore Endowed Professor in the College of Arts and Sciences by the The University of Alabama Board of Trustees.
+In 2016, Kim was named the first Marilyn Williams Elmore and John Durr Elmore Endowed Professor in the College of Arts and Sciences by the The University of Alabama Board of Trustees.

 Brainiacs they aren't, but the Drs.
 Caldwell are also proud to be Adjunct Faculty of the University of Alabama School of Medicine in Birmingham’s Department of Neurology and Department of Neurobiology.
 They are also members of the Nathan Shock Center of Excellence for Research in the Basic Biology of Aging, the Gregory Fleming James Cystic Fibrosis Research Center and the Center for Neurodegeneration Experimental Therapeutics at UAB.